The Fire Inside (Bob Seger song)

 "The Fire Inside" is a song by Bob Seger.
-Although the song was released as a single in 1991, a music video was released only in 2020.
+Although the song was released as a single in 1991, a music video was remastered in 2020.

 The song reached No. 45 on the Billboard Adult Contemporary chart and No. 6 on the Album Rock Track chart.
 It reached No. 54 in Germany and No. 36 in Canada.

 Personnel

 Credits are adapted from the liner notes of The Fire Inside.